Strictly Come Dancing series 1

 Strictly Come Dancing aired its first series on BBC One from 15 May 2004 to 3 July 2004.
 The series was presented by Bruce Forsyth and Tess Daly.
 The judging panel consisted of Len Goodman, Arlene Phillips, Craig Revel Horwood, and Bruno Tonioli.

 On 3 July 2004, journalist Natasha Kaplinsky and Brendan Cole were announced as the winners, while EastEnders actor Christopher Parker and Hanna Karttunen finished in second place.

+This was the only series to air in the spring/summer season; all other series of Strictly Come Dancing would air in the autumn/winter season.